 Check your tires

 Make sure that your tires are free of punctures and inflated properly.
-This is important, rain or shine, but we think it’s more important during the rain as you will find yourself struggling to get it pumped back up while nature is hauling buckets of water at you.
+This is important, rain or shine, but we think it’s more important during the rain as you will find yourself struggling to get it pumped back up while nature is chucking buckets of water at you.

 Check the tire pressure at your local gas station.
 For the proper pressure, check the door sills for the manufacturer’s recommendations.
 You may typically find these recommendations on a sticker on the driver's side door sill.